3

 Wendy's Chicken Caesar Salad

 Sure, no one really knows what those little brown mystery pieces are (the Web site would have us believe they are “real bacon bits,” but the jury is out here), but either way, the Wendy’s Chicken Caesar Salad is actually pretty darn good.
-The salad itself, for example, packs just 180 calories and just 8 grams of carbs and the salad dressing isn’t bad either at just 120 calories and 1 measly gram of carbs.
-For extra credit, forgo the “homestyle” croutons, which, at 70 calories and 9 grams of carbs, are completely unnecessary.
+The salad itself, for example, packs just 180 calories and just 8 grams of carbs.
+But take a close look at the dressing.
+If it contains an industrial process oil steer clear of it.
+Request an olive oil substitute or bring your own bottle.
+For extra credit, forgo the “homestyle” croutons, which, at 9 grams of carbs, are completely unnecessary.

 4. KFC Oven Roasted Chicken with Green Beans